ToyB0x/git-dash/README.md

 # Project Status

 Currently, the sample implementation as Proof of Concept has been completed.
 We are working on the practical implementation.

 # Github Actions

-We currently actively develop the following Github Actions.
+We currently provide Github Actions with the following features:
+(Includes implementation in progress)

-- collect repositories activity: WIP
+- Collect repository activity: WIP
-- report activity to backend server (for UI display in the browser): WIP
+- Report activity to backend server (for displaying UI in browser): WIP

 # Architecture